History

 99 Fails Lite is generally well received with over 90% positive reviews from players and a few critics, and Streamers and Youtubers alike are hitting our goals of finding it either very challenging and a bit frustrating, and are surprised by its weirdness and bizarre entities.

 By now we’ve released more music videos and materials have gone viral repeatedly.
-As we gather data from 99 Fails Lite from 40K+ players, we start building out 99 Fails (wishlist it, it helps!)…and start making the next few changes in our approach to our upcoming games as things take shape.
-We build modes, decide the fate of Neebota: 99 Fails and more, all in part 2. 🙂
+As we gather data from 99 Fails Lite from 60K+ players, we start building out 99 Fails (wishlist it, it helps!)…and start making the next few changes in our approach to our upcoming games as things take shape.
+We build modes, decide the fate of Neebota: Zeebo’s Nightmare and more, all in part 2. 🙂